PatLillis/kondo/README.md

 # kondo

-> A browser extension for Chrome based on Marie Kondo's \"The life-changing magic of tidying up\"
+> A browser extension for Chrome based on Marie Kondo's "The life-changing magic of tidying up"

 ## Build Setup